Gmy12138/YOLOv3/README.md

 | YOLOv3 320 (DE)         | 65.1              |

 ## Inference
 Uses pretrained weights to make predictions on images.
-The Darknet-53 measurement marked shows the inference time of this implementation on my 2080ti card.
+The Darknet-53 measurement marked shows the inference time of this implementation on GPU 2080ti.

 | Backbone                | GPU      | FPS      |
 | ----------------------- |:--------:|:--------:|